 Skip to content

-Kreuzberg's plugin system allows you to extend functionality by creating custom extractors, post-processors, OCR backends, and validators.
-Plugins can be written in Rust or Python.
+Extend Kreuzberg with custom extractors, post-processors, OCR backends, and validators.
+Plugins can be written in Rust or Python, and are registered globally for use across all extraction calls.

-The WebAssembly bindings use pre-compiled Rust core with tesseract-wasm for OCR.
 Custom plugins are not supported in WASM environments.
-For custom plugins, use Python, Rust, or other native language bindings.
+Use Python, Rust, or other native bindings.

 Plugin Types

-DocumentExtractor Extract content from file formats Add support for new formats, override built-in extractors
+DocumentExtractor Extract content from file formats New format support, override built-in extractors

-OcrBackend Perform OCR on images Integrate cloud OCR services, custom OCR engines
+OcrBackend Perform OCR on images Cloud OCR services, custom OCR engines

 Document Extractors